Protecting Customer Data

 3. Is Your Sensitive Data Properly Secured?

-There is no one-size-fits-all approach to properly securing employee and customer data.
-Effective security is determined by the kind of information, how it's stored, who has access and other considerations.
+Effective security is determined by the kind of information, how it's stored, who has access, and other considerations.
 The best data security plans deal with physical security, electronic security, employee training and the security practices of service providers and other business partners, according to the FTC.
+See Cyber Attacks: Small Business Guide for related suggestions.

 - Store digital and printed documents in a locked location; limit access and and require employees to keep potentially sensitive documents locked away when not in use.